charite-uwatwembi/DSA-25Questions-in-js/Advanced JS Questions/README.md

-These are advanced DSA trials in Java
+These are advanced DSA trials in JavaScript